So you’re looking to make some quality cannabis butter (cannabutter) from home, eh?

 Once you’ve squeezed every last drop of cannabis oil out from the cheesecloth, you can toss the cloth and leaves into the garbage and prepare for the next step.

-Step IV: Refrigerate
+Step 4: Refrigerate the Cannabutter

 Now, take that Tupperware full of cannabis oil, melted butter, and water, and stick it in the refrigerator for about five hours.
 Go out, have some fun.
 Grab a pre-roll and paint the town red.
 Or take a nap.
 Whatever you need to do, just know that you’ll have some fresh cannabutter ready very soon.

 While in the refrigerator, the cannabis butter will begin to solidify and separate itself from the water.
 You’ll see a layer of light green butter rise to the top of the container, with the remaining water beneath.